How to Create a Policy

 For the complete list of actions you can use in a policy document, see the IAM Policy Actions Reference.

-This guide explains how to create a policy using the Vultr Console and the Vultr API.
+Follow this guide to create a policy using the Vultr Console, the Vultr API, or Terraform.

 The new policy appears in the Permission Policies list.